SepKfr/Fine_grained_Gaussian_Process_Forcasting/README.md

 # Corruption-resilient Forecasting Models

+This repository contains the code and instrauction on how to run of our Corruption-resilient Forecasting Models paper submitted to ICML 2023.

 ## Abstract

 Challenges in time series forecasting arise due to the existence of complex dependencies on different time scales and the effect of unseen external factors.
 Despite the recent advances, the existence of erroneous predictions is inevitable, and can only be reduced with additional training data (which is a limited resource).
 We are building on the recent success of denoising approaches for image generation, and explore the utility of such approaches for time series forecasting.